June 18, 2021

 Artificial intelligence has been a boon for content marketers and SEOs for years.
 Many of us employ AI-powered tools like Hubspot, Grammarly, and in a cruder sense, the Hemingway Editor to help create and manage quality content that ranks.
 Reputable companies, including Google and its parent company Alphabet, use AI to improve processes and quality across multiple business units.
 In fact, Alphabet is a world leader in AI research, and Google is reportedly a consumer of AI-generated content.

 But Google’s John Mueller made headlines recently when he called AI-generated content “spam” in response to a question during a recent Google Search Central SEO office-hours hangout.
-So what does this mean for brands who use or hope to use AI to power and optimize their marketing?

 What is Artificial Intelligence (AI)?

 Firstly, what is AI?
 According to IBM, “artificial intelligence leverages computers and machines to mimic the problem-solving and decision-making capabilities of the human mind.”
 In a content creation sense, this might mean automatically generating content based on data you already have.
 For example, an online travel agent might auto-generate simple hotel descriptions based on data they have about their properties’ facilities and amenities.
 But is that really spam?

 Although many of us have heard of spam in the email context, spam in a search engine context might be less obvious.
 According to Google Search Central, “spammy content tries to get better placement in Google’s search results by using various tricks such as hidden text, doorway pages, cloaking, or sneaky redirects.
 These techniques attempt to compromise the quality of [Google’s] results and degrade the search experience for everyone.”
 This is helpful context in that it shows Google’s ultimate concern when it comes to AI-generated content: the user experience.

 Can I use AI to Create Content?